08 Mar Outsource Webinar 2017: Complete Transcript

-Small and medium-sized enterprises and now entering the market.
+Small and medium-sized enterprises are now entering the market.
 There has been a large movement with working with the cloud, so servers are no longer under the basement.
 It means that if you’re doing your software with Xero, you could also be doing it in Philippines or anywhere in the world as long as there is a stable infrastructure.
 The barriers and constraints of locations have been removed, you just need to reach out and find the solutions to your staffing.

 In the 1950s and 60s, businesses tried to do all functions in-house and this led to unwieldy and bloated structures.
 In the 80, that’s when it really took off.